-While budget constraints may have limited actual width to 8 foot, early drawings call for 16 foot wide paths, fully anticipating modern standards.3
+While budget constraints limited GWB path width to 8 foot, contemporaneous drawings call for 16 foot wide promenades, anticipating modern standards.3

-In 1931, the Port Authority projected 30 years growth of use, broken out by mode of travel.
-Notably, foot travel was expected to grow faster than car (3% vs. 2.5%).4
+In 1931, the Port Authority projected future use, broken out by mode of travel.
+Notably, pedestrian trips were projected to grow 3% per year vs. cars at 2.5%.4

-Both design and projected use indicates that the PA foresaw need for greater path capacity – but it does not explain the rationale.
+Both design drawings and use projections use indicates that the PA foresaw need for greater path capacity – but it does not explain the rationale.

-Was the greater width was to accommodate bicycles?
-Perhaps.
-They were tolled $.25, the same as motorcycles.
-Their catchment far exceeds that of pedestrians.
-And, from a safety and traffic management perspective, routing them onto 16 foot paths make more sense that increasingly crowded roadways.
+In 1931, bicycles were tolled 25¢, the same as motorcycles, so they would have been viewed as a source of revenue.
+And from a safety and traffic management perspective, routing them onto 16 foot paths makes more sense that increasingly crowded roadways.